 The SDWG decided during its May 2008 meeting to establish a Arctic Human Health Expert Group (HHEG).
 The purpose of this group is to assist the SDWG in assessing human health projects and priorities.
-There will be a meeting of the HHEG at the 14th ICCH meeting in Yellowknife, July 2009.

 For further information, see the SDWG Website.